Nighty3098/Nighty3098.github.io/README.md

 # Nighty's Developer Portfolio

 ## Overview
-This is a personal portfolio website for Nighty, a Fullstack / ML developer and freelancer.
-The site showcases projects, skills, and contact information, built with a modern and interactive design.
+This is a personal portfolio website for Nighty — a Fullstack/ML developer and freelancer.
+The site showcases projects, skills, and contact information, built in a modern style with smooth animations and responsive design.

 ## Features
-- **Dynamic Welcome Section**: Engaging introduction with animated text.
+- **Modern Animations**: Smooth and responsive animations in all key sections using `framer-motion` (headings, cards, buttons, sections, reviews).
+- **Reviews Grid**: Reviews are displayed in two flex columns (or one on mobile), each column is a vertical flex block.
-- **Detailed About Section**: Comprehensive bio with facts, a timeline of experience, and skills.
+- **Detailed About Section**: Biography, facts, skills, animated blocks.
-- **Projects Showcase**: Displays various projects with details and links.
+- **Project Showcase**: Project cards with animation, links, and GitHub statistics.
-- **Contact Information**: Easy access to social media and contact options.
+- **Contacts and Socials**: Quick access to social networks and contacts, animated icons.
-- **Theme Toggling**: Switch between dark and light themes.
+- **Theme Switching**: Light and dark theme support.
-- **Responsive Design**: Optimized for various screen sizes, including mobile.
+- **Responsive Design**: Looks great on all devices.
-- **Smooth Animations**: Utilizes `framer-motion` for fluid UI/UX.
+- **Modern Styles and Fonts**: Uses modern fonts (Rubik, Work Sans, Roboto Condensed), new color variables, and improved responsiveness.

 ## Technologies Used
 - React.js
 - HTML5 / CSS3
-- JavaScript
+- JavaScript (ES6+)
-- Framer Motion (for animations)
+- Framer Motion (animations)
-- React Router DOM (for navigation)
+- React Router DOM (navigation)
-- FontAwesome (for icons)
+- FontAwesome (icons)
-- Google Fonts
+- Google Fonts (Rubik, Work Sans, Roboto Condensed)
+- i18next (multilanguage)

 ## Setup and Installation